What's Wrong with My Tree?

 You’ll find more spots on the younger growth and the lower leaves.
 The leaf spots usually occur along the veins and severely infected leaves may even curl and fall off.

-Fortunately, this disease is usually not harmful to healthy mature trees.
+Fortunately, healthy mature trees infected with this disease do not need to be treated unless they have lost most or all of their leaves several years in a row.
 Sycamores are the exception since twig and branch dieback can occur.
 Keep your tree healthy so it is able to tolerate the damage.
-Avoid the problem by growing resistant sycamore varieties like ‘Bloodgood’, ‘Columbia’ ‘Liberty’, or the London plane tree (Platanus x acerifolia).
+Avoid the problem by growing less susceptible London plane tree (Platanus x acerifolia) or its anthracnose-resistant varieties like ‘Bloodgood’, ‘Columbia’, or ‘Liberty’.
 Consult a certified arborist if you are concerned about the health of your tree and are considering treatment.

 Reduce the risk of this disease next season by raking and destroying fallen leaves.
 Bury or burn, if your municipality allows, infected leaves.
-Only compost infected leaves if your compost pile is hot enough, at least 140 degrees F, to kill the overwintering fungi.
+Only compost infected leaves if your compost pile is hot enough, at least 140 to 150 degrees F, to kill most plant disease organisms.

 White powdery spots or patches on the leaves of bee balm, phlox, lilac, ninebark, maple, crape myrtle, roses, and a variety of other plants are a sure sign powdery mildew is present.
-In severe cases, the white substance prevents sunlight from reaching the leaves causing them to turn yellow and drop prematurely.
+In severe cases, the white substance covers the leaves and prevents sunlight from reaching the leaves, causing them to turn yellow and drop prematurely.

 Powdery Mildew Disease on Norway Maple Tree

 Reduce the risk of powdery mildew by growing mildew-resistant varieties.
-Make sure trees have sufficient space to reach full size and the needed amount of sunlight.
-Good air circulation and sufficient sunlight help reduce the risk of this disease.
+Ensure trees have sufficient space to reach their full size and receive the necessary amount of sunlight.
+Good air circulation and adequate sunlight help reduce the risk of this disease.
 Rake and destroy diseased leaves to reduce the source of infection next year.

-Avoid excess nitrogen fertilizer that promotes lush succulent growth that is more susceptible to this and many other tree diseases.
-Using a low nitrogen slow release fertilizer like Milorganite provides small amounts of nutrients over a longer period of time and does not promote lush succulent growth.
+Avoid excessive nitrogen fertilizer, which promotes lush succulent growth that is more susceptible to this and many other tree diseases.
+Using a low-nitrogen, slow-release fertilizer like Milorganite provides small amounts of nutrients over a longer period of time and does not promote lush, succulent growth.

-Leafless apples and crabapples are a common sight in summers following a cool wet spring.
-Scab is a common apple tree disease that causes olive green to black spots on leaves and fruits.
+Leafless apples and crabapples are a common sight in summers following a cool, wet spring.
+Scab is a common apple and crabapple tree disease that causes olive-green to black spots on leaves and fruits.
 These spots can grow together and severely infected leaves will drop prematurely.

 Rake and destroy the fallen leaves and fruit to reduce the source of disease for next year.
 Sanitation and drier weather can keep this disease to a tolerable level.